MaikHenriqueSP/Stickman-Adventures-Unity/README.md

 # Stickman Adventures
-This project developed during the class MCZA032 - Introduction to Game Development at UFABC and it is a 2D game developed with Unity.
+This project was developed during the class MCZA032 - Introduction to Game Development at UFABC and it is a 2D game developed with Unity.

 ## Demo
 Demo gameplay: https://youtu.be/Uq7468_4L2E